Battle of Bréville: Night Attack

 Gale concluded that to relieve the pressure on the division, he had to take Bréville.
 The only units available for the attack were the division reserve, which consisted of the 12th Parachute Battalion (350 men), and 'D' Company 12th Battalion Devonshire Regiment (eighty-six men).
 Another unit, the 22nd Independent Parachute Company, the division's pathfinders, were to stand by and respond to any German counter-attack.
-To provide fire support, Gale was given a squadron of M4 Sherman tanks from the 13th/18th Royal Hussars, three field artillery regiments armed with 25 pounder guns, a medium artillery regiment of 5.5-inch guns, and the division's own artillery, the 53rd (Worcester Yeomanry) Airlanding Light Regiment.
+To provide fire support, Gale was given A Squadron M4 Sherman tanks from the 13th/18th Royal Hussars, three field artillery regiments armed with 25 pounder guns, a medium artillery regiment of 5.5-inch guns, and the division's own artillery, the 53rd (Worcester Yeomanry) Airlanding Light Regiment.
 The attack on Bréville would start at 22:00, timed to catch the Germans tired and off-guard following the day's fighting.
 The start line was on the outskirts of Amfreville, which had already been secured by No. 6 Commando.

 Lieutenant Colonel Johnny Johnson of the 12th Parachute Battalion was in command of the assault.
-He decided his own 'C' Company would secure the first crossroads; then the Devonshire company would then the north of the village.
+He decided his own 'C' Company would secure the first crossroads; the Devonshire company would then take the north of the village.
 At the same time 'A' Company would advance through 'C' Company and secure the south-east.
 At the rear would be 'B' Company, the battalion reserve.
 The attack had to cross 400 yd of open ground to reach the village.
-To support the assault and destroy a German position 200 yd from the start line, a troop of Sherman tanks would accompany them.
+To support the assault and destroy a German position 200 yd from the start line, two troop of Sherman tanks A Squadron 13/18 Hussars would accompany them.

 At 21:50 the British artillery opened fire, and the Germans responded with their own artillery and mortars which forced most of the British to take cover, for the next fifteen minutes, until a lull in the German fire allowed them to continue.
 In the lead 'C' Company had crossed the start line at 22:00, however all its officers and the company sergeant major (CSM) became casualties, and senior non-commissioned officer Edmund (Eddie) Warren took command of the company.
 They continued to advance through the artillery and mortar bombardment, guided towards their objective by tracer rounds from the Hussar tanks.
 Repeatedly hit by the artillery and tanks, Bréville was in flames by the time the company's fifteen survivors reached the village.